Alliedium/awesome-devops/07_docker_build_images_pgadmin_30-aug-2022/README.md

 dpage/pgadmin4
 ```

-28. See the container logs in realtime:
+28. View the container logs in realtime:

 ```
 docker logs -f pgadmin4
 ```

-Wait until the service started i.e. a message appear `Booting worker with pid:...`.
-Exit the logs (\[Ctrl+C\])
+Wait until the service started i.e. a message appears `Booting worker with pid:...`.
+Exit the logs (\[Ctrl+C\]).

 29. Ensure that the container with the name `pgadmin4` has Status `Up`: